Lemon Poppy Seed Muffins (No Yogurt + w/ Oat Flour)

-Light, fresh, and bursting with flavor, these healthy lemon poppy seed muffins are made with oat flour, and are naturally gluten free, dairy free (no yogurt!), and sweetened with applesauce.
+Light, fresh, and bursting with flavor, these wholesome lemon poppy seed muffins are made naturally gluten free with oat flour, and lightly sweetened with maple syrup & applesauce.
+Let me show you how quick and easy they are to make in one bowl!

-Skip the poppy seeds if you don’t have them on hand, the muffins will still taste amazing.
+- Skip the poppy seeds if you don’t have them on hand, and your muffins will still taste amazing.

 Ingredients